-OXIDIZING SOLIDS
+:-OXIDIZING SOLIDS

-An oxidizing solid is a solid which, while in itself is not necessarily combustible, may, generally by yielding oxygen, cause, or contribute to, the combustion of other material.
+- 4. An oxidizing solid is a solid which, while in itself is not necessarily combustible, may, generally by yielding oxygen, cause, or contribute to, the combustion of other material. - 2.
+There are no general considerations.

-An oxidizing solid is classified in one of the three categories for this class using test O.1 in 34.4.1 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, according to the following table:
+3. An oxidizing solid is classified in one of the three categories for this class using test O.1 in in 34.4.1 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, according to the following table:

-Table 2.14.1: Criteria for oxidizing solids
+Table 12.14.1: Criteria for oxidizing solids